Episode Transcript

 (01:20:01):

-And you're like, oh, the smell is horrible.
+Have you lived in this world?
+And you're like, oh, the smell

-Yeah, dog, you all stink.
-Everyone stinks in the
+You all stink.
+Everyone's stinks in the

-I will tell you.
-The smell of death makes me gag
+More Bridget.
+I will tell you, the smell of

-instantly over anything else.
-Yeah, no, it's a.
+death makes me gag instantly over anything else.

-everything smells bad in this world.
+everything smells bad in this.
+World.

-OK, but.
-Let's look back at the plague if
+devil all the time.
+OK, but let's look back at the

-smells so bad.
+like, oh, it smells so bad.
 No, eventually you just went

 nose blind to it and you walked around the dead bodies anyway.